NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 **University of California, Los Angeles**, PhD in Comparative Politics and Government  \hfill 2019

-\hskip 1cm  Topic: "*Dictators in the Spotlight*: What Do They Do When They Cannot Do Business as Usual?"
+* Topic: "*Dictators in the Spotlight*: What Do They Do When They Cannot Do Business as Usual?"

-\hskip 1cm  Committee: Prof. Daniel Treisman (chair), Prof. Barbara Geddes,
+* Committee: Prof. Daniel Treisman (chair), Prof. Barbara Geddes,

-\hskip 1cm Prof. Chad Hazlett, Prof. Daniel Posner, Prof. Jeniffer Pan (Stanford)
+* Prof. Chad Hazlett, Prof. Daniel Posner, Prof. Jeniffer Pan (Stanford)

 **University of California, Los Angeles**, MS in Statistics  \hfill 2018